 Limit how much time kids spend on their devices

 With Screen Time, you can keep an eye on how much time your kids spend using apps, visiting websites, and on their devices overall.
 Review your kids’ activity reports and set time limits for specific apps right from your own device.
 You can also name another family member as a parent/guardian so that you’re always on the same page when it comes to your kids and their screen time.

 Kids can stay connected with an Apple Watch

 Set up Apple Watch for a school-aged child who doesn’t have their own iPhone.
 Kids can use their Apple Watch to make phone calls, send messages, and share their location with you.
 And parents can help kids stay distraction-free during school hours with Schooltime.

 Share locations and find devices

-People in your family group can share locations and help other family members find missing devices.
+To help you stay coordinated, people in your family group can share locations.
+And you can help other family members find their devices if they are missing.

-Finding your family’s lost devices is easier when everyone can help.
-With Family Sharing and Find My [device], any family member can help locate another member’s missing device.
-Their devices appear in a single list in the Find My app and on iCloud.com.
+Your family members' devices appear in the Find My app.
 So it’s easier than ever to track down a missing or stolen iPhone, iPad, Apple Watch, or Mac.